coldclimate/theapproachablegeek.co.uk/content/blog/hosting-s3-https-canonical.md

 ## Building with CodeShip

 I came across CodeShip.io because they sponsored a local meetup with stickers and t-shirts.
-It's an online Continious Integration service with 100 free builds a month which is plenty for all my blog posts.
+It's an online Continuous Integration service with 100 free builds a month which is plenty for all my blog posts.

 I signed up with an email address, then authenticated with both GitHub and BitBucket.
 The UI has changed recently, but it is easy enough to create a new project and connect it to the Git repo.
 Now whenever your repo changes CodeShip will fire up, pull the changes, build, test and deploy.

 First the build (or "setup" as CodeShip call it).
 Because I list all the gems I need in my Gemfile CodeShip can setup the same environment as my Vagrant box, so my setup steps are as follows

-    bundle install
-    nanoc compile #for nanoc
+    bundle install # this reads the Gemfile nanoc compile #for nanoc
     jekyll build # for jekyll

-These steps will do exactly what they did on my local machine and produce a set of rendered HTML files in an output directoty.
+These steps will do exactly what they did on my local machine and produce a set of rendered HTML files in an output directory.

 At this point CodeShip is really set up to run a set of tests, however as yet I've not got any.
 Eventually I'd like to bolt on HTML syntax checking, JS unit tests etc.  For the moment.... moving on.